NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 ### Phase Ten

 Let's take a step closer to displaying our clothesline ASCII art.
-We won't draw the beautiful picture just yet, but we'll set the stage.
+Sadly, you won't get to draw the beautiful picture just yet, but you'll set the stage.

 Create a new function called `print_clothesline` that takes the `incorrect_count` as a parameter.
 For now this function should just print a message that tells the user how many incorrect guesses they have left.
 The should start with eight (`8`) changes and lose one for each incorrect guess.